The Complete Guide to Medical Self-Advocacy

-Perhaps you find it hard to speak up for yourself during doctor’s appointments, or maybe you’re struggling to connect with a doctor who takes your medical issues seriously.
+Perhaps you find it hard to speak up for yourself during doctor’s appointments?
+Or maybe you’re struggling to connect with a doctor who takes your medical issues seriously.
 Advocating for your own healthcare is a skill that takes time to learn.
-Focusing on mindfulness practices like yoga with Olotita can help you get more comfortable with self-advocacy.
+Focusing on mindfulness practices like yoga with The Yoga Shala can help you get more comfortable with self-advocacy.

 Furthermore, these tips will help you manage important medical files, establish a healthy home environment, and pick up beneficial habits!